alejandrocq/ComedoresUGRbot/README.md

 > npm install

-In order to test the renderer, run the following command and be sure that all menu tables are being saved in ./images folder:
+In order to test the renderer, run the following command and be sure that all menu tables are being saved in `./images-new` folder:

 > node renderer.js

-Once you have installed all the dependencies, add your bot token as 'BOT_TOKEN' environment variable and run:
+Once you have installed all the dependencies, add your bot token in `BOT_TOKEN` environment variable.
+Optionally, you can configure a custom chromium browser path in `BROWSER_PATH` environment variable if you don't want to use the chromium browser bundled with puppeteer npm package.

+When everything is properly configured, run the bot script:

 > python3 ComedoresUGRbot.py